sameersbn/docker-gitlab/README.md

 Configure GitLab to enable access the Crowd server by specifying the `OAUTH_CROWD_SERVER_URL`, `OAUTH_CROWD_APP_NAME` and `OAUTH_CROWD_APP_PASSWORD` environment variables.

+#### Microsoft Azure

+To enable the Microsoft Azure OAuth2 OmniAuth provider you must register your application with Azure.
+Azure will generate a Client ID, Client secret and Tenant ID for you to use.
+Please refer to the GitLab [documentation](http://doc.gitlab.com/ce/integration/azure.html) for the procedure.

+Once you have the Client ID, Client secret and Tenant ID generated, configure them using the `OAUTH_AZURE_API_KEY`, `OAUTH_AZURE_API_SECRET` and `OAUTH_AZURE_TENANT_ID` environment variables respectively.

+For example, if your Client ID is `xxx`, the Client secret is `yyy` and the Tenant ID is `zzz`, then adding `--env 'OAUTH_AZURE_API_KEY=xxx' --env 'OAUTH_AZURE_API_SECRET=yyy' --env 'OAUTH_AZURE_TENANT_ID=zzz'` to the docker run command enables support for Microsoft Azure OAuth.

 ### External Issue Trackers

 Since version `7.10.0` support for external issue trackers can be enabled in the "Service Templates" section of the settings panel.